sapristi-tool/sapristi/README.md

 An efficient tool to control your multi-monitor, multi-workspace enviroment.
 Just define your favorite working arragement in ~/sapristi.csv  and execute `sapristi` to load your applications and align them in your favorite fashion.

-## Requirements

-Linux

-See ruby-wmctrl (`libx11-dev libglib2.0-dev libxmu-dev`) and Ruby/GTK gem requirements.

 ## Installation

     `$ gem install sapristi`

 ## Usage

-`sapristi` load definitions from default configuration file (~/.sapristi.csv)
+`sapristi` load definitions from default configuration file (~/.sapristi.csv) If default configuration file is not found, it will create an empty one.

 `sapristi -f FILE` load your definitions from another file, ie: sapristi -f ~/machine_learning_definitions.csv